sclevine/ztgrep/README.md

 - Tar (V7, USTAR, PAX, GNU, STAR)
 - [ZIP](https://en.wikipedia.org/wiki/ZIP_(file_format)) (with size limitation)

-Nested archives and compressed files must have a recognizable file extension to be searched.
+Compressed files and archives must have a recognizable file extension to be searched.

 If multiple paths are specified, they are searched in parallel with nondeterministic output order.
 However, output order is deterministic for any single path.